Southern Vegan Potato Salad

 Classic Southern Vegan Potato Salad

-How Do You Make Southern Vegan Potato Salad?
+How Do You Make Vegan Potato Salad?

 Making this Southern Vegan Potato Salad is pretty easy.
 You’ll want to start by prepping all of your ingredients.
 For this recipe, that means peeling and chopping your Yukon Gold potatoes so that they are roughly one and a half to 2 inches per piece.
 In addition, you can go ahead and dice up your white onion, celery, fresh dill and a green onion (if you plan to use it).